 The British Society for Ecological Medicine has been publishing the Journal of Nutritional and Environmental Medicine since 1990 and in 1998 members of the BSEM published the first and still the only textbook in this field: Environmental Medicine in Clinical Practice.

 Today we are proud to have some of those early members still amongst us, teaching and inspiring us.
-The British Society for Ecological Medicine is able to look back at over 30 years of clinical experience and expertise; sharing and promoting knowledge and skills for the benefit of our patients and the public is our main goal.
+The British Society for Ecological Medicine is able to look back at 40 years of clinical experience and expertise; sharing and promoting knowledge and skills for the benefit of our patients and the public is our main goal.